leonjalfon1/gcp-pubsub-dataflow-demo/README.md

 ### 5) Run the Data Pipeline Locally

-- Run the wordcount module from the apache_beam package on your local machine with the following command:
+- Run the wordcount.py pipeline on your local machine with the following command:

 ```
-python -m apache_beam.examples.wordcount --output outputs
+python wordcount.py --output outputs
 ```

 - To view the outputs, run the following command: